Batman vs. Superman Movie Set Made Into Bat Houses

 Rob Mies, Bat Conservation

-Rob has been studying bats for 25 years.
+Rob has been studying bats for over 25 years.
 Bats fascinate him because there are so many different kinds and they're found all over the world.
 They eat so many different kinds of things, they're also incredibly ecologically and economically important.
 Most people know none of this!
 People just think that bats are blind, they're going to suck their blood and they're going to build a nest in their hair.

 Setting the record straight, Rob explains that bats are not blind and bats in the United States eat primarily insects and as a matter of fact are the primary predators of nighttime insects.
 One bat can eat up to 5,000 insects a night.